claudioscheer/question-answering-bert/results/README.md

-## Generated answers
+## Generated replies

-These answers were generated using the model available in the [v0.0.4-alpha](https://github.com/claudioscheer/seq2seq-bert/releases/tag/v0.0.4-alpha) release.
+These replies were generated using the model available in the [v0.0.4-alpha](https://github.com/claudioscheer/seq2seq-bert/releases/tag/v0.0.4-alpha) release.

 | Email | Reply |
 |---|---|